-Note: You have the option to also send the logged events to one or more syslog servers.
+Note: You have the option to also send the logged events to one or more Syslog servers.

-14.9.4 Audit Trail
+13.10.4 Audit Trail

-The Diagnostics > Report > Audit Trail dialog contains system information and changes to the device settings performed through the Command Line Interface and SNMP.
-In the case of a change in the device settings, the dialog displays Who changed What and When.
+The Diagnostics > Report > Audit Trail dialog contains system information and changes to the device configuration performed through the Command Line Interface and SNMP.
+In the case of device configuration changes, the dialog displays Who changed What and When.

-The Diagnostics > Syslog dialog lets you specify up to 8 syslog servers to which the device sends Audit Trails.
+The Diagnostics > Syslog dialog lets you specify up to 8 Syslog servers to which the device sends Audit Trails.